jlangch/venice/doc/readme/openai-functions.md

    }
    ```

-   Note: The function responds with an error:
+   Note: The function responds with an error if there is no data for a location:

    ```json
    {